 The G7 is an informal bloc of industrialized democracies—the United States, Canada, France, Germany, Italy, Japan, and the United Kingdom—that meets annually to discuss issues such as global economic governance, international security, and energy policy.
 Proponents say the forum’s small and relatively homogenous membership promotes collective decision-making, but critics note that it often lacks follow-through and excludes important emerging powers.

 Russia belonged to the forum from 1998 through 2014, when the bloc was known as the Group of Eight (G8), but it was suspended following its annexation of Ukraine’s Crimea region.
 The G7’s future has been challenged by continued tensions with Russia and, increasingly, China, as well as by internal disagreements over trade and climate policies.
-President Joe Biden has pledged to restore the United States’ historical commitment to multilateralism.
-In a sign of renewed cooperation, the G7 reached a historic agreement ahead of its 2021 summit in Cornwall, England, to overhaul the global rules for corporate taxation.
-At that year’s gathering, the group also launched a major global infrastructure program to counter China’s Belt and Road Initiative (BRI).
+In a sign of renewed cooperation, the G7 reached a historic agreement ahead of its 2021 summit to overhaul the global rules for corporate taxation.
+More recently, the G7 has imposed coordinated sanctions on Russia in response to its war in Ukraine.
+The group also launched a major global infrastructure program to counter China’s Belt and Road Initiative (BRI).
+Moscow and Beijing, along with climate change, rising inflation and energy prices, and the lingering COVID-19 pandemic, led the agenda at the 2022 summit in Schloss Elmau, Germany.

 Why was the G7 formed, and how does it work?